ajorpheus/Blaise_MI_Extract_API/README.md

     ```
     for example:
     ```.env
-    SQLALCHEMY_DATABASE_URI='mysql+pymysql://root:example@localhost:3306/bsmdb'
+    SQLALCHEMY_DATABASE_URI='mssql+pymssql://sa:example123!@localhost:1433/bsmdb'
     SECRET_KEY='123456'
     ENV='DEV'
     ```
-   Make sure these settings match the docker-compose.yml
-5. Start Docker and run ```docker-compose up -d``` which sets up images for Adminer and MySQL
-6. Upgrade the database structure ```alembic upgrade head```
-    If you do not have any test data on your database, you can upload cases through Blaise Survey Manager.
+5. Setup the developer database using the developer services project.
-7. Go to Adminer http://localhost:8080 and add an api_key to the data base by adding a 'New item' to the 'api_key' table
+7. USe a sql management tool to add an api_key to the data base 'api_key' table
 8. Run the application ```flask run``` - This does not work for me; instead I use PyCharm using a configuration where:
     ```text
     Module name: flask